Skip to main content

 )

-result = run.result.answer
+result = run.result.parsed_answer

 print(result["sentiment"]) # "positive"